MediaJel/amplication/README.md

 npm run db:migrate:deploy
 ```

-5. To start developing, run one or more of the applications available under `serve:[application]` scripts of the package.json.
+5. Option 1: To start developing, run one or more of the applications available under `serve:[application]` scripts of the package.json.

 ```shell
 # running the server component